How to evaluate a replacement filter equivalent to the one you're using now.

 In some ways, this is a more straightforward process than identifying a functional equivalent, as the choices are limited.
 This can also make it somewhat difficult, as there is little (if any) room for changes from the filter you are currently using.

 The first step is to review the data sheet from your current supplier and identify critical materials of construction and performance characteristics.
 This can then be compared side-by-side with the Critical Process Filtration data sheet for a filter using the same membrane/media material.

-If you prefer, a CPF Application engineer will review your current data sheet and cross match to our equivalent (or as close as possible).
+If you prefer, a CPF Application engineer will review your current data sheet and cross-match match to our equivalent (or as close as possible).
 A data package is then prepared to compare each material and critical performance characteristic to ensure equivalence.
-If there are any differences (material or performance) they are reviewed with the customer to determine acceptability.
+If there are any differences (material or performance), they are reviewed with the customer to determine acceptability.
 The only way to get any closer to the existing filter is to purchase the same model from the same vendor.

 If an acceptable equivalent is identified, CPF will work with you to identify and conduct any testing and verification/validation activities required prior to implementation.

 The Bottom Line.

 At the end of the day, it's all about reaching your filtration goals while adhering to your business requirements.
 CPF partners with you to do just that.

 Critical Process Filtration manufactures high-quality process filters used in critical applications in several industries.
 Made in the USA, our products are produced under an ISO 9001-certified quality management system, and we offer some of the best lead times in the industry.